 Some children are obviously shy and not at all confident about coming forward and standing out.
-However, improving self confidence is something that many children can benefit from, even those who, on the surface, may already appear to be quite sure of themselves.
-Think how many adults are gripped with varying levels of anxiety when faced, for example, with giving a speech or hosting a meeting.
-Even being invited for a job interview can heighten the nerves of many of us, especially as it is not uncommon these days for some companies to undertake interviews involving role play and thinking on your feet.
+However, improving self-confidence is something that many children can benefit from, even those who, on the surface, may already appear to be quite sure of themselves.
+Think how many adults are gripped with varying anxiety levels when faced, for example, with giving a speech or hosting a meeting.
+Even being invited for a job interview can heighten the nerves of many of us, especially as it is not uncommon these days for some companies to undertake interviews involving role play and thinking on their feet.

-Drama can help your child to acquire skills to help in these situations because games and exercises used in many drama classes nuture spontaneity and the ability to 'think on your feet'.
-For instance, when my child was in the class for 5-7 year olds, one of the exercises was to pass a large ball around a circle.
-Each child, upon being passed the ball, had to say what the ball actually was - the idea was to be as imaginative as possible and all ideas were worthy and accepted, even the most way out.
-In fact, in drama 'way out' is often the best.
+Drama can help your child to acquire skills to help in these situations because games and exercises used in many drama classes nurture spontaneity and the ability to 'think on your feet.
+For instance, when my child was in the class for 5-7 age groups, one of the exercises was to pass a large ball around a circle.
+Upon being passed the ball, each child had to say what the ball actually was - the idea was to be as imaginative as possible, and all ideas were worthy and accepted, even the most way out.
+In fact, in drama, 'way out' is often the best.

 Part Of A Group

-This can be excellent for children who are not so good at fitting in and putting themselves forward within a group, as drama classes encourage input from every child and not just the confident few, A drama exercise, whether it be a fun, creative game or a solid piece of acting or dance, will give your child a platform to really come out of themselves and nuture their own imaginations.
-At my child's drama class, all ideas are welcomed and encouraged so that children have a sense of positivity which, again, brings about self confidence and self worth.
+This can be excellent for children who are not so good at fitting in and putting themselves forward within a group, as drama classes encourage input from every child and not just the confident few; a drama exercise, whether it be a fun, creative game, or a solid piece of acting or dance, will give your child a platform to really come out of themselves and nurture their own imaginations.
+At my child's drama class, all ideas are welcomed and encouraged so that children have a sense of positivity which, again, brings about self-confidence and self-worth.

-In my child's drama group they focus a lot on creating sketches within small groups, which are then performed to the others.
-Everyone creates their own character; their own part of the scene.
-One of the most recent sketches which my child had great fun peforming was a news flash.
+My child's drama group focuses a lot on creating sketches within small groups, which are then performed to the others.
+Everyone creates their own character, their own part of the scene.
+One of the most recent sketches, which my child had great fun performing, was a news flash.
 The children were not given any guidelines for this, so it was an excellent opportunity for them to express their creativity.
 There is no 'right' or 'wrong', and the drama coaches are great at getting everyone involved without pressure.

-Some drama clubs put on many productions throughout the year, some may only perform one.
+Some drama clubs put on many productions throughout the year; some may only perform one.
 At my own child's club, his age range (8-10) only put on one main production for family and friends, whereas the older children put on many more.
 The emphasis on productions can vary considerably from club to club, so if this element is important to you and your child, you should enquire before joining up.
-The productions at my child's club are mainly about fun and enjoyment, and gaining experience of being on the stage.
-The children do not have huge scripts, though they do have some lines - the of majority of the script is led by the older children.
+The productions at my child's club are mainly about fun and enjoyment and gaining experience of being on the stage.
+The children do not have huge scripts, though they do have some lines - the majority of the script is led by the older children.

 Some children may feel nervous about performing in front of a large audience - my own child does, even though he is confident in the weekly classes.
 A certain amount of nerves is very common, however.
-Even on the big stage, well known actors can experience nerves after years or practice, especially before a live performance - some even forget their lines.
-Once the performance is under way, most children just get into the swing of things and really enjoy it.
-Afterwards, children feel a sense of achievement and pride which is excellent for their esteem.
-After all, in life we often have to push through certain barriers in order to achieve our potential and get the most out of life - it isn't any different for children.
+Even on the big stage, well-known actors can experience nerves after years of practice, especially before a live performance - some even forget their lines.
+Once the performance is underway, most children just get into the swing of things and really enjoy it.
+Afterward, children feel a sense of achievement and pride which is excellent for their esteem.
+After all, in life, we often have to push through certain barriers in order to achieve our potential and get the most out of life - it isn't any different for children.